ibrado/jekyll-paginate-content/README.md

 `x_tags` and `x_cats` are used in this case to store the original tags and categories for generating a list of related posts only for last pages or single-page views. `comments` and `share` are likewise used to turn on the sections for comments and social media sharing for these pages.

-`x_title` is used to save the original title and use that in social media sharing.
-The example below also does something similar for the share URL:
+`x_title` saves the original title for use in social media sharing.
+The example below also does something similar for the URL to be shared:

 ```
 {% if page.x_title %}